 - Cerebus Syndrome: This film itself just keeps getting darker and darker, with the Gyaos swarm at the end making things seem almost hopeless.

 - Combat Tentacles: Irys, which he can use to drain the life out anything and even create and fire sonic beams similar to Gyaos, and even fireballs similar to Gamera, after draining some energy from him.

-- Darker and Edgier: Definitely darker than any previous Gamera movie, and most Godzilla films for that matter, showing the full repercussions of giant monsters in the world in full force.
+- Darker and Edgier: Definitely darker than any previous Gamera movie, and most Kaiju films for that matter, showing the full repercussions of giant monsters in the world in full force.

 - Dark Is Not Evil: Gamera is roughly textured and has a dark color, compared to Irys who is shiny and bright, with red and silver coloration.

-- Good Is Not Nice: Gamera, while still the good guy, ends up killing hundreds, maybe even thousands, of innocent people in his attempts to stop the Gyaos.
+- Good Is Not Nice: Gamera, while still the good guy, ends up killing hundreds, if not thousands, of innocent people in his attempts to stop the Gyaos.

 - I Will Fight Some More Forever: Gamera will continue to fight the Gyaos until his last breath.

 - Last of Their Kind: Gamera is revealed to be this in the opening after the graveyard is discovered.

 - Multiple-Choice Past: What exactly is Irys?
 Is it just a mutated Gyaos that happens to be similar to Gamera with its ability to connect to humans?
 Is it what Asakura claims, and is the safety measure to control Gamera should Gamera become a threat to humanity?
 Is it another creature like Gamera, created to fight the Gyaos as a last-ditch effort?
 Is it an attempt to create the Ultimate Lifeform?
 Who knows, take your pick.